 The Association of English-language Publishers of Quebec (Association des editeurs de langue anglaise du Quebec) represents a wide-ranging community of publishers.
 Members include publishers of scholarly and historical works, poetry, fiction, graphic novels and comics, language instruction, travel guides, and children’s literature.

-We support and promote the broad spectrum of books published in English in Quebec through a variety of initiatives and projects, including professional development seminars, advocacy, and the Montreal Review of Books.
+We support and promote the broad spectrum of books published in English in Quebec through a variety of initiatives and projects, including professional development seminars, advocacy, the Montreal Review of Books, and Read Quebec.
 The mRb is published three times a year, showcasing a variety of books written and/or published in Quebec through intelligent, in-depth reviews, features, and interviews.

 Association of Manitoba Book Publishers (AMBP)